-- Property belonging to a short-term resident (an individual who is a resident in Canada for less than 60 months in the 120 month period preceding the disposition) when that resident came to Canada or any property acquired through inheritance after that individual became a resident of Canada.
+- Property belonging to a short-term resident (an individual who is a resident in Canada for less than 60 months in the 120-month period preceding the disposition) when that resident came to Canada or any property acquired through inheritance after that individual became a resident of Canada.

 - Property that is deemed to be an “excluded right or interest” of the taxpayer.
 This refers to future benefits and payments under certain plans and arrangements, including pensions, RPPs, IPPs, RRSPs, RRIFs, RESPs, DSPs, and RCAs.
 For the full extensive list, please consult Section 128 of the Canada Income Tax Act.

 - Life Insurance policies also fall under this category.
-However this is only applicable to Canadian residents.
+However, this is only applicable to Canadian residents.
 Non-residents of Canada that own foreign life insurance will be subjected to departure tax.

 Most Canadians do not pay departure tax because of the exceptions.
 Those Canadians who own investments outside of their RRSPs, or are business owners, should be prepared to pay departure tax upon becoming a non-resident of Canada.
-(There is a special election available to defer paying departure tax by providing the CRA with security or collateral for paying it later).
+There is a special election available to defer paying departure tax by providing the CRA with security or collateral for paying it later.

-Security and Deferring the Departure Tax
+Security and Deferring Departure Tax

 Remember that security is only required if the tax owing on the deemed disposition is in excess of $14,500.
-Also if you have already paid the departure tax and intend to return to Canada, then you are eligible for a tax refund.
-The taxes that are owed on the deemed disposition is due by April 30 or (June 15 if you are claiming self-employment income) of the year following the year in which you move.
+Also, if you have already paid the departure tax and intend to return to Canada, then you are eligible for a tax refund.
+The taxes that are owed on the deemed disposition is due by April 30th or (June 15th if you are claiming self-employment income) of the year following the year in which you move.

 9. Selling Your Home After Leaving Canada

-Fortunately, there is a special tax election that you can make to reduce the amount of tax to 25 percent of the gain on sale of your home.
-The gain is calculated as the selling price, less the original purchase price.
+If you sell your home after leaving Canada, you will have to pay 25% tax on the gross selling price of your home.
+For example, if you sold your home for $400,000, then you would have to pay tax of $100,000.
+A situation like this may lead to financial hardship for many Canadians who are non-residents.
+Fortunately, there is a special tax election that you can make to reduce the amount of tax to 25%of the gain on sale of your home.
+The gain is calculated as the selling price, less than the original purchase price.
 You can claim the principal residence exemption for the period of time that you lived in the home.
 With the principal residence exemption, the increase in the value of your home while you lived in it will not be subjected to capital gains tax.

-For example, assume that the fair market value of your home when you left Canada was $390,000 and that you sold your for $400,000.
-In this example, the gain will be $10 000, which is subject to 25 percent tax, i.e. $2,500.
+Tip: If you rent your home while you are a non-resident, which many Canadians choose, you will need to file a Section 216 Tax Return to report the rental profits earned.
+For example, assume that the fair market value of your home when you left Canada was $390,000 and that you sold it for $400,000.
+The gain will be $10,000, which is subject to 25 percent tax, i.e. $2,500.